Micro-behaviours: what they are and how they impact inclusionby

-Many companies are focused on creating an inclusive culture, but there are behaviours which are proving difficult to tackle because, much like unconscious biases, they happen largely outside of awareness.
+In the first part of a content series on micro-behaviours in the workplace, Jan Hills of consultancy Head Heart + Brain looks at how, despite many companies being focused on creating an inclusive culture, there are behaviours which are proving difficult to tackle.
+This is because, much like unconscious biases, they happen largely outside of awareness.

 When the targets of micro-inequities do recognise the micro-messages, they find it exceedingly hard to explain to other people why these small behaviours can be a huge problem.
-And because they are small behaviours, it's easy to belittle their effect, and hard to call out their impact.
+Since they are small behaviours, it's easy to belittle their effect, and hard to call out their impact.

 In the research for our book Brain-savvy Woman we found organisations were struggling to bring micro-inequalities and their impact to the attention of leaders.
 These habits of mind and behaviour impact on how included employees feel, the opportunities they have and the sense of belonging they experience.